kubermatic/docs/content/kubelb/main/architecture/_index.en.md

 ### Kubernetes Class

 Class is a concept in Kubernetes that is used to mark the ownership of a resource.
 For example an Ingress with `class: nginx` will be owned by a controller that implements the IngressClass named `nginx`.
-We have the similar concept in services, ingresses, gateway API resources, etc. KubeLB leverages on this concept to provide a seamless experience to the users by simply filtering out and processing the resoruces that are owned by KubeLB, by default.
+We have the similar concept in services, ingresses, gateway API resources, etc. KubeLB leverages on this concept to provide a seamless experience to the users by simply filtering out and processing the resources that are owned by KubeLB, by default.
 This behavior can also be changed by overriding the CCM configuration.

 ## Installation